YouTubeDownload/YouTubeDownload/README.md

 ![GUI Screenshot Linux](assets/gui_screenshot_linux.png)

+### Disclaimer
+This software is not to be used to violate any laws.

 ### Download Pre-Built Binaries
 Unless you are wanting to use the CLI or do something with the scripts themselves, you are most likely looking for the binaries.